sustainlab-group/sustainbench/docs/datasets/dhs.md

 SustainBench provides both satellite and street-level imagery as model inputs.

 - **satellite imagery**: The satellite imagery consists of both daytime images from the Landsat 5/7/8 satellites and nightlights images from the DMSP and VIIRS satellites.
 While the daytime image bands have a native 30m/pixel resolution, the nightlights images have a lower native resolution and are upsampled using the nearest-neighbors algorithm to match the daytime image resolution.
 For clusters from surveys taken in 2011 or earlier, the nightlights image comes from DMSP; for clusters from surveys taken in 2012 or later, the nightlights image comes from VIIRS.
 Because DMSP and VIIRS imagery are not directly comparable, we recommend users to treat DMSP and VIIRS imagery separately in their models.
 - **street-level imagery**: Mapillary images that fall within 0.1 degrees latitude and longitude of a DHS cluster and were captured within 3 years before or after a DHS cluster datapoint were retrieved and matched to their respective cluster.
 The shortest side of all images is 1024 pixels.
 We also provide metadata for each image, including its unique Mapillary ID, latitude, longitude, and timestamp of capture in miliseconds.
 Mapillary processes images with [privacy blurring](https://blog.mapillary.com/update/2018/04/19/accurate-privacy-blurring-at-scale.html), blurring faces and license plates.
 We obtained Mapillary images for 22,052 DHS clusters (18.7%) spanning 48 countries.
 Of these clusters with Mapillary images, the number of images per cluster ranges from 1 to a maximum of 300, with a mean of 76.3 and median of 94.0.
 A total of 1,682,613 Mapillary images are included.
+The data preprocessing pipeline can be found [here](https://github.com/sustainlab-group/mapillarygcn).

 <figure style="text-align: center">
     <img src="{{ site.baseurl }}/assets/images/landsat.png" width="200" height="200" title="Landsat satellite image">